huangli712/hdev/README.md

 ## Development

-The FLINK software package is developed and maintained by the FLINK Developer Team.
+The HDEV software package is developed and maintained by the HDEV Developer Team.

 Find a bug?
 Want to contribute?
 Want new features?
 Great!
 Please contact with us as soon as possible.